johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-06-25-azure-devops-pull-requests-dynamic-required-reviewers/index.md

 - The `determineAction` function checks if the required reviewer is already assigned to the pull request and whether they have approved it.
   - If they have, it logs a success message.
   - If they haven't, it throws an error with a message indicating that the required reviewer needs to approve the pull request.
   - If the required reviewer is not assigned, it assigns them to the pull request and throws an error with a message indicating that the pull request requires their approval.
+It also adds a comment on the PR to make the required action obvious to anyone looking at the PR.

 ## Running the code